 Given Jackson’s failure to part his high definition Red Sea and lead cinema patrons to a promised new land, why would Ang Lee not only follow in his footsteps but increase the rate further – all the way up to 120fps?

 The Chief Innovation Officer of visual technology company RealD, Pete Lude, has a theory: “When you only go to 48, or 50, or maybe even 60 FPS, you're not getting the full physiological/neurological benefit of the [High Frame Rate],” he recently said.
 “The brain still knows something's going on.
 When you start to get to 120 FPS, it seems that is a much more engaging experience for your human visual system.”

-Our “human visual system” (that sounds like a robot trying to explain eyesight) is all about optical illusion.
+Our “human visual system” is all about optical illusion.
 The crux of this illusion is known as the Phi phenomenon, which refers to how a series of images, if displayed in rapid succession, can provide the impression of movement.

 During the silent film era, the existence of hand-cranked cameras meant frame rates during the shooting process were varied (cinematographers could easily “undercrank” or “overcrank”).
 Likewise for how they were exhibited, with some cinemas screening films faster in order to squeeze in extra sessions.
 Frame rates during this period ranged from about 14 to 26 per second.

 The introduction of sound (or “the talkies”) standardised frame rates.
 Given audio was recorded as a track that ran down the side of film strips, that film had to be fed through machines at an even pace.
 In the late 1920s, an international standard was established of 24 frames a second.
 This number is actually substantially lower than the figure Thomas Edison once recommended as the minimum needed, which was 46fps (“anything less will strain the eye,” the inventor famously said).